 Similarly, herbs are easy to grow and you will have generous quantities to use, unlike the expensive small supermarket bunches.
 Kale, a popular and probably overpriced vegetable, is very easy to grow – and keeps you in green veg throughout the winter.

-If you plant a fruit tree, see How to grow organic fruit, make sure it is a variety not usually found in the shops – and from an organic nursery.
-Why grow Golden Delicious when you can have Beauty of Bath, or Conference pears when you can have creamy Beurre Hardy?
+If you plant a fruit tree, see How to grow organic fruit, make sure it is a variety not usually found in supermarkets – and from an organic nursery.
+Why grow Golden Delicious when you can have a juicy Beauty of Bath, or Conference pears when you can have creamy Beurre Hardy?

 Your time is precious, so concentrate on delicious fruit and veg that will give you a sense of achievement in growing, and a delight on your plate.

 Other organic growing tips can be found in our managing your soil pages.
 We show you how to make compost, how to grow comfrey to feed your plants, and how to use green manures instead of compost.
 We help you keep on top of weeds, as well as pests and diseases.